Surgical Case Library

 Skin & Soft Tissue

-Gluteal Muscle Lymphoma Mimicking Soft Tissue Sarcoma: Report of a Unique Case and Literature Review
+Gluteal Muscle Lymphoma Mimicking Soft Tissue Sarcoma.

 Primary lymphoma of the gluteal muscle is an exceptionally rare extranodal presentation, with very few cases reported in the literature.